 Look, lots of people have talked about all the great options for Over-the-Air DVRs so I’m just going to tell you what the guys at makehardware.com say.
 You can read their whole article on it here.
 The following is from that page:

-If you want to access your Over-the-air DVR recording from multiple TVs, or from you tablet or phone, then the Tablo 2 or Tablo 4 systems are a great choice.
+If you want to access your Over-the-air DVR recording from multiple TVs, or from you tablet or phone, then the Tablo 2 ($190) or Tablo 4 ($300) systems are a great choice.
+The 2 has two tuners, meaning that you can watch one thing and DVR another or have two people watching two different things off of one Tablo.
+The Tablo four has four tuners so if you’re planning on accessing your Tablo on more than one device you might want to go with the 4.
 This type of system scales cheaply – to add another TV you just buy a FireTV stick.
 You can also do some of this with a Tivo by buying Tivo Mini’s, but it will end up costing more.
 The number of tuners determines how many programs total you can have being DVR’d/watched live at the same time.
+What’s also cool is that as long as you’re in range of your house’s wifi, you can actually watch your over-the-air TV on your phone(s).

 So what does Will Adams think?

-Well if you already are getting a set-top-box like a Roku, Amazon, or a Apple TV then Tablo is a good option, especially if you’re wanting to access multiple TVs.
+Well if you already are getting a set-top-box like a Roku, Amazon, or a Apple TV then Tablo 2 can be an inexpensive option if you don’t mind the configuration, especially if you’re wanting to access multiple TVs.
 TiVo is the cheapest if either you’re not going to buy a set-top-box device, or if you’re only going to need it for one TV.
+And really it’s the best all around.

 So that’s it.